 A good middle ground is a grey or taupe coloured sofa.
 Both are easy to work into just about any colour scheme, and are dark enough to hide stains and marks.
 Add interest by choosing one in a fabric with a texture, and change it up with swappable, bright accessories, such as colourful cushions and throws.

 5. Plain or patterned upholstery fabric?

 A two-seater sofa may need a different fabric from a three-seater.
 As Tamasyn Gambell, textile designer and Sofa.com’s design portfolio collaborator for 2018, explains, ‘Larger sofas look good in plain and textured fabrics, whereas smaller sofas look stunning with a pattern.’

 If your sofa will get much use by a large family, a patterned option, however subtle, will be better at concealing accidental spills.
 If you think you might tire of the pattern, and the covers are easily removable, it's worth investigating how much replacement covers are when you buy the sofa – and if it's affordable and you have the storage space, investing in an extra, plainer set.
 This works well if you're buying light-coloured covers that might need replacing well before your sofa does, too.

 6. How easy is the sofa fabric to clean?

 If you are going to have to clean your sofa fabric regularly, opt for an easily washable fabric, such as cotton.
 Any natural blends, such as a cotton-linen, or a cotton-wool mix, will need to be cleaned professionally.
 Because different types of fabrics respond to water differently, a complex fabric blend is likely to shrink in the wash, so always check before you chuck your covers in the machine.
-Alternatively, consider spot cleaning with upholstery detergent or use a vacuum designed for pet hairs.
+Alternatively, consider spot cleaning with upholstery detergent or use one of the best vacuums for pet hair.